-Right in the middle of a hand’s off approach to leadership and micromanaging, is this sweet spot I call “Guided Autonomy.”
-I wrote of this as I declared my own leadership style in my graduate program and then proceeded to pass by the term as if my professor inherently knew what I was talking about.
-It seemed obvious to me at the time, as I had heard it referenced in learning environments.
-But guided autonomy as a leadership style is not widely talked about.
+Right in the middle of a hands-off approach to leadership and micromanaging is this sweet spot I call “Guided Autonomy.”
+I wrote of this as I declared my leadership style in my graduate program and then proceeded to pass by the term as if my professor inherently knew what I was talking about.
+It seemed obvious to me then, as I had heard it referenced in learning environments.
+However, guided autonomy as a leadership style is not widely talked about.
 So, I am going to talk about it today.

-In this guided autonomy scenario, your team is prepared with critical information need to plan, they know they have your support if needed, and they are free to make the plan they want.
+In this guided autonomy scenario, your team is prepared with critical information needed to plan; they know they have your support if needed, and they are free to make the plan they want.
 Nobody is demeaning them by telling them how to do it or following up on every detail.
-On the flip side, they are not left in the dark wondering what is going to happen and ill-prepared.
+On the flip side, they are not left in the dark wondering what will happen and ill-prepared.

-If you want to start using this style (perhaps you already do and I just gave you a fun name for it), there is a simple strategy for getting stared.
-Before the next project or assignment, you hand off to your team, consider what information you typically share.
+If you want to start using this style (perhaps you already do, and I just gave you a fun name for it), there is a simple strategy for getting started.
+Before the next project or assignment you hand off to your team, consider what information you typically share.
 It might even help to break it down by category.
-Then consider what is critical to share.
+Then, consider what is critical to share.
 Think back to the travel scenario.
-What information is going to be important for the team to get across the country in one week – end goal, barriers, what is happening, what they need to do, etc. But what information is too much, too directive – itinerary, mode of transportation, etc. You can have that information handy if the team asks for it.
+What information will be important for the team to get across the country in one weekend goal, barriers, what is happening, what do they need to do, etc.?
+But what information is too much, too directive – itinerary, mode of transportation, etc.?
+You can have that information handy if the team asks for it.
 Your role in supporting them is to remain in a pull position.

-Oftentimes we end up micromanaging out of fear our teams will fail.
+Oftentimes, we end up micromanaging out of fear our teams will fail.
 Failure is inevitable.
 But that can’t be the reason for micromanaging.
 Be there to help navigate the learning moments in failure.
 I will leave you with one disclaimer.
-None of what I am suggesting should be interpreted as ignoring true performance issues.
-If you tell a team to meet you across country in one week and they end up in another country, or they fail to travel at all, that is a different story.
-I am referring only to the means in which you request and support the work of your teams.
-I do have plenty to share on performance management though…for another day!
+None of my suggestions should be interpreted as ignoring true performance issues.
+If you tell a team to meet you across the country in one week and they end up in another country, or they fail to travel at all, that is a different story.
+I am referring only to the means in which you request and support your teams' work.
+I have plenty to share on performance management, though…for another day!